Architecture doesn't transform the world—it creates conditions where transformation becomes possible.

 This is our commitment.
 This is DeRoche Projects.

 DeRoche Projects is an Accra-based architecture and design practice working globally to create innovative, community driven spaces.
-Founded and led by Glenn DeRoche, who brings over 15 years of experience delivering major cultural, civic, and commercial projects, the studio delivers work across various scales, from buildings to objects.
+Founded and led by Glenn DeRoche, who brings over 15 years of experience delivering major cultural, civic, and commercial projects, the studio delivers work across various scales: from buildings to objects.

 Our work thrives within productive tensions: digital explorations of form meet hands-on making, high-tech precision intersects low-tech ingenuity, and contemporary construction practices meets indigenous building traditions.
 These complementary forces shape a methodology inherently planet-positive, future-forward, and deeply connected to the layers of place and time.

 Public-facing projects and community hubs form the core of our portfolio.
-We approach these projects through the lens of deep time, recognizing architecture as part of a continuum that carries ancestral knowledge, artisanal techniques, and collective memory forward.
-Buildings outlast their creators; their preservation depends on the communities that care for them.
+We approach these projects through the lens of deep time – recognizing architecture as part of a continuum, carrying ancestral knowledge, artisanal techniques, and collective memory forward.
+Buildings outlast their creators; their endurance depends on the communities that care for them.
 Stewardship is integral from inception, guiding material selection, construction methods, and forming spaces that actively invite participation.
-This ethos shapes not only who we build with but how our spaces empower communities—by employing and upskilling local craftspeople, celebrating cultural heritage, and fostering social connection and inclusivity.